MINERAL AREA COLLEGE

 University of Missouri (1998) BS - Economics

-Corey Tate just completed his tenth season at the helm of the Mineral Area College basketball program.
-Corey has won 5 conference titles as well as two Region 16 titles in his tenure here.
-This past season, MAC was 17-14 overall.
-Last year the Cardinals won their second Region 16 Title as well as clinching the MCCAC Conference title under Coach Tate.
+Corey Tate is in his eleventh season at the helm of the Mineral Area College basketball program.
+Corey just won his 3rd Region 16 Championship since becoming the head coach here.
+This years team was 27-4 overall that ended in an appearance in the NJCAA National Tournament.
+Corey has won 6 conference titles as well as three Region 16 titles in his tenure here.
+Two seasons ago the Cardinals won their second Region 16 Title as well as clinching the MCCAC Conference title under Coach Tate.
 The 2012-2013 season MAC went 26-8, won the district playoff game against Region 4 winner Malcolm X, and advanced to the NJCAA National Tournament in Hutchinson, Kansas.

 The Cardinals completed the 2009-10 season with a 20-12 record against one of the toughest schedules in the nation.
 In the 2008-2009 season the Cardinals advanced to the Region 16Championship game before falling to Three Rivers.
 Mineral Area won a share of the MCCAC Conference title for the third time in four season's under his leadership in 2007-2008.
 The Cardinals finished the 2006-07 season with a 23-10 record, playing in the Regional Championship for the second straight season.
 MAC was a basket short of advancing to the NJCAA National Tournament in Hutchinson, Kansas.
 Tate earned his second straight MCCAC Conference "Coach of the Year” Award in 2007.
 The amazing 2005-06 season ended with a 28-5 record, a NJCAA Region 16 Championship, an undefeated regular season Region XVI run, an undefeated MCCAC Championship season, and finished #13 in the final NJCAA National poll.
 The Cardinals were undefeated at home in the 2005-06 season, and won their final 19 games of the season before dropping a District Play-off game to end the incredible run.
 Corey Tate was named the Region 16 "Coach of the Year," and the MCCAC Conference "Coach of the Year" in 2006.